jansensan/test-node-js-and-osc/README.md

 3. Start the Node service
 4. Open a browser on the Pi at [http://localhost/](http://localhost/)

-Once all of these are running, using the buttons will send OSC messages from the Pi to the Max patch.
+Once all of these are running, using the buttons will send OSC messages from the Pi to the receving applications.